All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Stay active daily.
 Walking, light jogging, swimming, or yoga all stimulate intestinal motility and help gas move through the system.
 A daily post-meal walk of 15 to 20 minutes is one of the most effective bloating remedies available.

 • Prevent and treat constipation.
 Hydrate well (at least 64 ounces of water daily), introduce soluble fiber gradually, and ask your provider about a stool softener if needed.
-Keeping bowel movements regular is essential to controlling bloating.
+Keeping bowel movements regular is important to controlling bloating.
 Wegovy constipation causes and solutions

 • Limit sugar alcohols.
 Sorbitol, xylitol, and erythritol in sugar-free products are notorious for causing gas and bloating.
 Check ingredient labels on protein bars, sugar-free candy, and gum.